oblivia-simplex/Narrativity/2_amnasan.md

 work!
 This is the modus operandi I am most likely to be accused of, and that I feel a need to justify in that I find that if I always need textual evidence to back up whatever I propose, I cannot maintain momentum---at least at this time in my life.
-This doesn\'t mean that anything I say comes out of the blue, but rather that I don\'t keep track of influences, especially since there tends to be considerable delay, and a great deal of intervening experience before I arrive at what I may eventually express with some confidence.
+This doesn't mean that anything I say comes out of the blue, but rather that I don't keep track of influences, especially since there tends to be considerable delay, and a great deal of intervening experience before I arrive at what I may eventually express with some confidence.
 I might then speak of this universal exhaustion as a universal delay, a disjunctive interval, in which my efforts do not come to a sudden a halt when I must turn my attention to construction work.
-Construction work itself has more meaning as part of simultaneous projects like that which I\'m now working on.
+Construction work itself has more meaning as part of simultaneous projects like that which I'm now working on.

 ## Works Cited

-Augustine. **The Essential Augustine**.
+Augustine. *The Essential Augustine*.
 Ed.
 Vernon J. Bourke.
 Indianapolis: Hackett, 1974.

-Butler, Judith. **Excitable Speech; A Politics of the Performative**.
+Butler, Judith. *Excitable Speech; A Politics of the Performative*.
 New York: Routledge, 1997.

-**Inside the Animal Mind**.
-Episode Three: \"Animal Consciousness.\" Nature Video Library.
+*Inside the Animal Mind*.
+Episode Three: "Animal Consciousness.\" Nature Video Library.
 Produced by Green Umbrella, Thirteen/ WNET New York and the BBC, 2000.

-Jay, Martin. **Downcast Eyes; The Denigration of Vision In Twentieth-Century French Thought**.
+Jay, Martin. *Downcast Eyes; The Denigration of Vision In Twentieth-Century French Thought*.
 Berkeley: University of California Press, 1994.

-Nietzsche, Friedrich. **On Truth and Lie in an Extra-Moral Sense**.
+Nietzsche, Friedrich. *On Truth and Lie in an Extra-Moral Sense*.
-**The Portable Nietzsche**.
+*The Portable Nietzsche*.
 Trans.
 Walter Kaufmann.
 Ed.
 Walter Kaufmann.
 New York: Viking, 1965.

 Pinker, Steven. **The Language Instinct; How the Mind Creates Language**.
 New York: Harper, 1995.

-Woolf, Virginia. \"Virginia Woolf: The Love of Reading.\" **A Bloomsbury Group Reader**.
-Ed.
+Woolf, Virginia.
+"Virginia Woolf: The Love of Reading.\" *A Bloomsbury Group Reader*, Ed.
 S.P.
 Rosenbaum.
 Oxford: Basil Blackwell, 1993.
 415-418.

-[^1]: Steven Pinker states that \"\[Gazzaniga\'s coworkers\] found that all the areas that have been implicated in language are adjacent in one continuous territory.
-This region of the cortex, the left perisylvan region, can be considered to be the language organ\" (307).
+[^2_amnasan_1]: Steven Pinker states that "\[Gazzaniga\'s coworkers\] found that all the areas that have been implicated in language are adjacent in one continuous territory.
+This region of the cortex, the left perisylvan region, can be considered to be the language organ" (307).

-[^2]: In the documentary Inside the Animal Mind a man, and also a monkey, both suffering from blind sight, are shown to respond correctly to visual stimuli on their right side, visual stimuli that they do not register having seen.
+[^2_amnasan_2]: In the documentary Inside the Animal Mind a man, and also a monkey, both suffering from blind sight, are shown to respond correctly to visual stimuli on their right side, visual stimuli that they do not register having seen.